myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-12T08:54:58.521Z
+>
+> We have no plans to implement this, but it's an interesting idea!
+In my personal opinion, it would be nice to have the ability to copy lists

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-10-12T04:39:27.964Z
 >
 > BlueskyText relies on a huge regex for entity detection different from the official, and the conversion logic for UTF-8 indexes is based on the official UnicodeString